 The neat thing about this recipe is that it is really easy, packed full of nutrients and doesn’t require any raising agents.
 After a while, you’ll have this recipe memorized and be able to whip up a batch in no time.
 All you need is a bowl, spoon and pan.
 Heck, you can even mix up a batch right in the pan!

-Most people recommend using a silicone pan as it’s bendy and the bread releases well.
+If you have one, most people recommend using a silicone pan as it’s bendy and the bread releases well.
 I didn’t have one of these so just used a regular bread tin lined with parchment paper that worked really well!
 You can even just grease well with coconut oil and this will work too.

 - 1 cup sunflower seeds